Project-MANAS/distributed_horse_rider/README.md

 ![distributed_horse_rider Architecture](https://image.ibb.co/nQkHvz/distributed_horse_rider_architecture.png)

 Feeling adventurous?
-Playing with it
+Play with it!
 ---
 With just a little bit of tweaking, you can play with the number of horses and drivers,